 However, legislation at this time to unite Tuam and Kilmore was rescinded – and we have been reminded of the consequences of this in the past few years.
-In more recent years too, proposals to reform the numbers, structures and method of working of general synod have continued to meet strong resistance, although there are new discussions about the number ad boundaries of dioceses in the General Synod this year (2016).
+In more recent years too, proposals to reform the numbers, structures and method of working of general synod have continued to meet strong resistance.
+New proposals on the number and boundaries of dioceses were defeated at a special general synod called to unite Tuam and Kilmore, and further proposals were withdrawn at the General Synod last year (2016).

 The continuing failure to face the need for reform also turned to heartbreak when it came to closing many rural churches in the second half of the 20th century, because closure was often seen as cost-saving rather than part of a process of reform and change.

 On the other hand, openness to the insights of the liturgical movement in the 1930s and 1940s, and especially in the 1950s and 1960s, led to new baptismal and Eucharistic rites, and eventually to a modern-language Alternative Prayer Book in 1984, supplemented by the Alternative Occasional Services in 1993.